- May 27, 2024

 "Stellar Initiative" is a roguelike tower defense game where you land on planets and use your orbit ship to deliver buildings and support attacks.
 Choose missions, order buildings, and manage resources while unlocking upgrades and discovering unique artifacts.
 With 138 artifacts, 25 buildings, 139 upgrades, 12 missions, and 5 difficulties, each game is a new experience.

-- There is a variety of buildings and artifacts that allow for creative combinations and strategies, enhancing replayability.
+- The game offers a good mix of strategy and challenge, with a variety of buildings and artifacts that allow for creative combinations.

 story